Tourist attractions are plentiful in the capital city; the problem is fitting them all in.

 “Select a neutral palette to provide longevity.
 Decorative lighting, art and accessories arethe elegant finishing touches.”

 Original floors were replaced with wide hardwood planks throughout the main level.
 In the 375 square foot living room, Tomas Pearce Interior Design Consulting created several conversation areas, with key furnishings linking them together for larger events.
+Here is how to create a picture-perfect living room.

 The addition of the banquette within the bay window amplifies usable space and provides additional seating, which comes in handy when entertaining.